openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

     “Using the drawing API” on page 222

     .
-*   MovieClip—A MovieClip object is the ActionScript form of a movie clip symbol created in the Flash authoring tool.
+*   MovieClip—A MovieClip object is the Haxe form of a movie clip symbol created in the Flash authoring tool.
 In practice, a MovieClip is similar to a Sprite object, except that it also has a timeline.
 For more information, see

     “Working with movie clips” on page 322